 I have a documented history of involvement with programs intended to enhance diversity and inclusion in academia, with emphasis on STEM related fields and demographically underrepresented groups.

-… takes place in the space of nonlocal operators and variable order dynamics.
-My interests include identification, control, and stability; non-convex optimization; and condensed matter systems.
+… frequently takes place in the space of nonlocal operators and variable-order dynamics.
+My interests include ultrasonically-driven fluidic phenomena and fluid dynamics at micro- to nanoscale; identification, control, and stability; non-convex optimization; and the interaction of electromagnetic fields with condensed matter systems.

 We demonstrate ultrasonically-driven nozzle-free ejection of droplets from a sessile parent at controlled angles beyond the Rayleigh angle.
 A low-complexity model is derived that accurately predicts ejection over a range of angles, media, and forcing parameters.
 A nondimensional number is described that accurately characterizes the unity-bound critical ejection threshold.